 According to Zupan, no one had driven onto the property, but the perps could have travelled by foot.
 The Bruce Trail bordered the eastern edge of the Novak estate.
 Beyond that was Colpoys Bay, so the perps could have come and gone by boat.
 In any case, almost half-an-hour had passed since Zupan’s call-in.
 The killer or killers were likely gone.

-As Naslund grabbed her CS bag, PC Sandhu arrived in a cruiser.
+As Naslund grabbed her crime scene bag, PC Sandhu arrived in a cruiser.
 Naslund waved him over and called Chandler out, then pulled up Google Earth on her phone.
 The Novak property was 14.2 acres.
 Using Street View, she showed the constables the acreage.
-“There’s a front gate on Six,” she began, “and two side access roads.
-One off Nine; the other, off Six.
-Both have closed gates.”
+“There’s a front gate,” she began, “and two side access roads with closed barricades.”
 She couldn’t tell if they were locked.
 “Officer Sandhu, guard the front gate.
 Don’t let anyone through without signing in or out.”

 “Officer Chandler, check the two sideroads.
-Find out if the gates are locked.
+Find out if the barricades are locked.
 Look for fresh tire prints, anything suspicious.”
 She considered another tradeoff.
 If she set Chandler loose to hunt for perps, he might trample a lot of evidence.
 No PC hunt this time, she decided.
 She’d leave the grounds to the whitecoats, the forensic experts.
-“Don’t go off-road,” she ordered the two PCs, “not unless you have to pursue someone.”

 Derlago in tow, Naslund followed Zupan to the pool, saying nothing, letting Zupan hang on the hook.
 He didn’t seem to mind.
 In fact, he seemed to welcome the silence.